SquareBracketAssociates/booklet-CountryTutorial/Chapters/Country/CountriesExamples.md

 - `countryList` is a presenter of the list of country names.
 It is a drop-list presenter.
 - `countryCode` is a presenter to display the country code such as FR or CH.
 It is an input field presenter.
 - `countryFlag` is a presenter for the flag.
 It is an image presenter.
-- map is an instance of the class `EarthMap`.

 #### Initialize sub components.

 With the method `initializePresenters`, we initialize the different presenters that compose our interface.
+Note that the expression `self model` is given by the superclass `SpPresenterWithModel`.
+The model is automatically set using the message \ct{on:} as shown below in expression
+\ct{(EarthCountryBrowser on: ...}.
+In our scenario the model is an instance of the class \ct{EarthMap}.

 ```
 EarthCountryBrowser >> initializePresenters